eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

-As Lana enters the Omphalos she is welcomed by a shocking scene. **Cecil**, her friend from the Causa Scientiae order, is holding **Keith** in her arms, another member from the order, she is trembling and sobbing, Keith is badly injured, something seems to have gone very wrong in their last mission, he needs a doctor, *'There is no time!*' Cecil cries, *'I...
+As Lana enters the Omphalos she is welcomed by a shocking scene. **Cecil**, her friend from the Causa Scientiae order, is holding **Keith** in her arms, another member from the order; she is trembling and sobbing, Keith is badly injured, something seems to have gone very wrong in their last mission, he needs a doctor, *'There is no time!*' Cecil cries, *'I...
 I couldn't protect him... they were all over us and I couldn't...'* Lana holds Cecil's hand, *'I